Wellbeing

 Career tips

-You may find it useful if you have experience in healthcare, massage, beauty therapy or counselling.
+You may find it useful to have experience in healthcare, massage, beauty therapy or counselling.

 Further information